 We may not get a response from our target individual due to various reasons; he or she might not have checked an email or the timing was just not right, this is the sole reason why you should block off time in your calendar to perform multiple touchpoints with each account like

 Keep in mind this is an integrated approach- not one method will win them all, so get creative without being intrusive.

 Make sure that reps are doing activities at the designated level.
 You need to know whether reps are sending and making the right number of emails and calls.
 How do you know?

 In the past, sales managers might cobble together multiple solutions to try to put together a picture of rep activities.
 The process is painful, the tools don’t work well together, and the data can be unreliable – causing friction between manager and rep. Today, there are sales platforms using engagement analytics that can provide a single pane of glass visibility so that you can easily and accurately monitor people, processes, and opportunities.

 Intandemly helps you align your sales and marketing teams to focus on specific accounts and drive growth using ABA (Account-based alignment) strategy.

 Why Account-Based Alignment Works

-Account based strategies work because they incorporate everything B2B marketing and sales teams do to target, close, and grow the best possible accounts.
-Account based strategies are not only personalized, they leverage basic human emotions and group dynamics for more effective selling.
+Account-based strategies work because they incorporate everything B2B marketing and sales teams do to target, close, and grow the best possible accounts.
+Account-based strategies are not only personalized, but they also leverage basic human emotions and group dynamics for more effective selling.